owntone/owntone-container/README.md

 - `REPOSITORY_URL` The URL of the source code of OwnTone.
 By default, the official source code repository is considered.
 - `REPOSITORY_BRANCH` The branch that will be used as the source code base.
 - `REPOSITORY_COMMIT` The commit on which the build will be based.
-- `REPOSITORY_TAG` The tag on which the build will be based.
+- `REPOSITORY_VERSION` The version on which the build will be based.

 #### Notes

-- If both a commit (commit identifier) and a tag are provided, the commit has precedence over the tag.
+- If both a commit (commit identifier) and a version are provided, the commit has precedence over the version.
-- If none of the above (commit or tag) are provided, the last commit of the specified branch is provided.
+- If none of the above (commit or version) are provided, the last commit of the specified branch is provided.
 - If no branch is provided, the default `master` branch is used.
 - If no URL for the repository is provided, the original OwnTone repository is used.